kubernetes-retired/kubernetes-anywhere/README.md

 if you feel uncertain/paranoid and don't want any automatic updates.

 These images are based on upstream `gcr.io/google_containers/hyperkube` and incorporate small shell scripts that pass correct arguments to each of the components.
-You may wish to explore [`docker-images`][docker-images] directory, if you wish to know what goes in exactly.
+You may wish to explore [`phase2/docker-images`][docker-images] directory, if you wish to know what goes in exactly.

 You may wish to vendor these images yourself, in that case you can use [`build-and-push`][build-and-publish],